johncarlonas/cccs106-final-project-sarina/README.md

 ### Malanon, Remar F.

-Working on this project has been a really rewarding experience.
-Being part of this project pushed me to think carefully about how everything in an app comes together and how small details can make a big difference.
-Throughout this project, I've learned so many things and faced challenges I had never encountered before.
-It also taught me a lot about navigating problems, particularly when dealing with the dependencies we used.
+Working on this project was a profoundly rewarding experience that pushed me to deeply consider app architecture and the significance of even minor details.
+Throughout the process, I tackled novel challenges, particularly concerning complex dependencies, which refined my skills in creative problem-solving and fostered patience in finding functional, reliable workarounds.

-One of the biggest challenges for me was working with Flet’s limitations from a testing perspective.
-Since some features, like AR simulation and mobile behaviors, didn’t always work consistently across platforms, I had to test carefully and think about how users might experience the app.
-It taught me to pay attention to small details, anticipate potential issues, and adapt my testing approach to make sure everything still worked as smoothly as possible.
+A major technical hurdle involved testing limitations within Flet.
+Features like AR simulation and specific mobile behaviors showed inconsistency across platforms.
+This required an extremely detailed and meticulous testing strategy, forcing me to anticipate potential real-world user experience issues and adapt my approach to ensure flawless operation.

-This project also showed me the value of teamwork.
-Even if my contributions weren’t as valuable as some of the development work, I focused on doing what I could, testing thoroughly, documenting carefully, and supporting the team wherever needed.
-Coordinating with my teammates, sharing observations, and seeing how our ideas came together as a team made the whole process enjoyable and fulfilling.
-Even when things got stressful, the experience of overcoming challenges and seeing the app function as intended was really motivating.
+The project also reinforced the critical nature of teamwork.
+While my role focused on comprehensive testing and thorough documentation, contributing to the team's success was my priority.
+Witnessing our collective ideas materialize into a functional application was both motivating and fulfilling.

-Working on SARI NA? helped me grow a lot—not just technically, but also in patience, critical thinking, and understanding how much effort goes into creating a smooth, functional app.
-It was a challenging but very rewarding journey, and it has made me more confident in tackling complex projects in the future.
+Overall, the development of SARI NA? significantly boosted my technical confidence, enhanced my patience, and sharpened my ability to successfully manage and execute complex software projects.

 ---